awgreene/helm-hello-world/README.md

 helm install helloworld-chart-0.1.0.tgz --name helloworld
 ```

-## curl the page from within any node in the cluser
+## Get index.html contents from within any node in the cluser
 ### Get the endpoint
 `kubectl get endpoints`